Cell division and reproduction

-Most animals and plants are diploid, meaning they have two complete copies of all their chromosomes (genes), one copy from each parent.
+Most animals and plants are diploid, meaning they have two sets of chromosomes, one copy from each parent.
 A cell containing only one copy of its chromosomes is called haploid.
 Cell growth and doubling take place through the cell cycle and mitosis, but reproduction of the organism depends on another cycle, meiosis.

 Eukaryotes participate in both mitosis and meiosis:

 - Mitosis grows new cells identical to the original.
 A diploid (or 2n) cell duplicate itself into two diploid (2n) cells.

 diploid cell → (mitosis) → two diploid cells

 - Meiosis, for reproduction, creates two haploid cells from one diplod cell.